ktafakkori/feloopy/README.md

 </tr>
 </table>

-* Supporting 17 exact, constraint, and heuristic optimization interfaces and solvers, just by changing two parameters, `<interface>` and `<solver>`, in the above examples.
+- Supporting 17 exact, constraint, and heuristic optimization interfaces and solvers, just by changing two parameters, `<interface>` and `<solver>`, in the above examples.
 Please see the [appendix](#appendix).
-* Supporting benchmarking with verios interfaces and solvers.
+- Supporting benchmarking with various interfaces and solvers.
-* Supporting multi-parameter sensitivity analysis on a single objective.
+- Supporting multi-parameter sensitivity analysis on a single objective.
-* Supporting solve options such as logs, number of threads, time limit, absolute gap or releative gap.
+- Supporting solve options such as logs, number of threads, time limit, absolute gap or releative gap.

 ### **Installation**